 a) under resolves 2 or 3, as appropriate, following the reminders under resolves 15 and 16, BR shall continue to take the entry in the Master Register into account when conducting its examinations until the decision is made by RRB to cancel the entry;

-b) under resolves 7a), b) or c), 8a), b) or c), or 11a), b) or c), as appropriate, following the reminders under resolves 15 and 16, BR shall:
+b) under resolves 7a), 7b), 7c), 8a), 8b), 8c), 11a), 11b), 11c), 19, 20 or 21, as appropriate, following the reminders under resolves 15 and 16, BR shall:

-i) modify the entry by suppressing the notified orbital parameters of all satellites not listed in the last complete deployment information submitted under resolves 2, 3, 7 or 8, as appropriate; and
+i) modify the entry by suppressing the notified orbital parameters of all satellites not listed in the last complete deployment information submitted under resolves 2, 3, 7, 8, 19 or 20, as appropriate; and

 ii) no longer consider the frequency assignments under subsequent examinations under Nos.
 9.36, 11.32 or 11.32A, and inform administrations having frequency assignments subject to subsection IA of Article 9 that those assignments shall not cause harmful interference to, nor claim protection from, other frequency assignments recorded in the Master Register with a favourable finding under No. 11.31;

-18 that the suspension of the use of frequency assignments in accordance with No. 11.49 at any point prior to the end of a milestone period as specified in resolves 7a), b) or c) or 8a), b) or c) of this Resolution, as applicable, shall not alter or reduce the requirements associated with any of the remaining milestones as derived from resolves 7a), b) or c) or 8a), b) or c), as appropriate;
+18 that the suspension of the use of frequency assignments in accordance with No. 11.49 at any point prior to the end of a milestone period as specified in resolves 7a), 7b), 7c), 8a), 8b) or 8c) of this Resolution, as applicable, shall not alter or reduce the requirements associated with any of the remaining milestones as derived from resolves 7a), 7b), 7c), 8a), 8b) or 8c), as appropriate;